Machinability: Machinability rating

 Machinability ratings can be used in conjunction with the Taylor tool life equation, $VT^n = C$, in order to determine cutting speeds or tool life.
 It is known that B1112 has a tool life of 60 minutes at a cutting speed of 100 sfpm.
 If a material has a machinability rating of 70%, then it can be determined, with the above knowns, that in order to maintain the same tool life (60 minutes), the cutting speed must be 70 sfpm (assuming the same tooling is used).

 Steels

 The carbon content of steel greatly affects its machinability.
 High-carbon steels are difficult to machine because they are strong and because they may contain carbides that abrade the cutting tool.
 On the other end of the spectrum, low-carbon steels are troublesome because they are too soft—they are "gummy" and stick to the cutting tool, resulting in a built-up edge that shortens tool life.
 Therefore, steel has the best machinability with medium amounts of carbon, about 0.20%.

 Chromium, molybdenum, and other alloying metals are often added to steel to improve its strength.
 However, most of these metals also decrease machinability.

 Inclusions in steel, especially oxides, may abrade the cutting tool.
 Machinable steel should be free of these oxides.

+The machinability of alloyed rotor steels is also influenced by lubrication conditions and by structural-phase modifications of the material.
+Experimental studies on 38KhN3MFA steel have shown that cutting fluids can significantly affect chip morphology, surface deformation mechanisms and the formation of cutting products, while technological modification of the steel alters its microstructural response under variable machining regimes.